Projects in the spotlight

 Current developments in relation to climate change and the loss of biodiversity clearly show the extent of global interdependence and interconnectedness.
 In various crisis contexts, it has been shown that this complexity and the resulting regime shifts (i.e. large-scale changes with long-lasting consequences in a complex system) and the associated systemic risks (that an entire system and not just its parts collapse) have so far been underestimated.
 Examples include the various impacts of intensive agriculture on biodiversity loss, soil degradation and water scarcity and pollution.
 These interlinked crises clearly show the urgency of interdisciplinary research for a better understanding of non-linear developments that may entail systemic risks and the ability to anticipate and respond to them.
 The Research Training Group is the first to comprehensively address ecological regime shifts, taking into account the dynamics of ecological systems, human activities and governance.

-To the Research Training Group ecorisk
+to the Research Training Group ecorisk

 DFG Research Training Group: nanomaterials@biomembranes